Jagerziel/CheckboxExample/README.md

 ### Step 4: Include the Checkbox Component

-The checkbox is going to feed 3 props into the component:
+The Checkbox component is going to feed 3 props into the component:
 1) **instanceKey** - which item you are changing
 2) **instanceCheckbox** - object containing all instances
 3) **description** - description field after checkbox